App version: 0.1.0

 5. Personal Loan

-It’s often possible to get a personal loan to finance a lawn mower.
+It could be possible to get a personal loan to finance a lawn mower.
 Rates are typically lower than what you would get with a credit card.
-And, depending on the amount you borrow, you could also use the loan for other landscaping expenses, such as fertilizer, mulch, plants, or anything other equipment you need.Borrowers with excellent credit and a low debt-to-income ratio can usually qualify for the lowest offered APRs.
+And, depending on the amount you borrow, you could also use the loan for other landscaping expenses, such as fertilizer, mulch, plants, or anything other equipment you need.Borrowers with excellent credit and a low debt-to-income ratio may qualify for the lowest rates.
 If you have fair or poor credit, however, a personal loan could be an expensive option for financing a mower.
 Fortunately, many lenders and lending platforms will let you check your eligibility and estimated APR with a soft credit check (which does not impact your credit score).
 Once you decide to apply for the loan, they will do a hard credit check, which could temporarily affect your scores.Recommended: Personal Loan Tips That Can Help You Get Approved

 Pros and Cons of Financing Your Lawn Mower